microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

       * NOTE: bearerToken expires soon, so if you get Authentication errors in any requests, re-run "AuthorizeGetToken SetBearer" to set new value to bearerToken variable.

 ## Task #4: Clean Up Resources
-* **Pause/Disable/Stop** Azure resources created above if you are NOT going to use it immediately
+* **Pause/Disable/Stop** Azure resources created above if you are NOT going to use them immediately.
-* **Delete** Azure resources created above if you DON'T need them anymore
+* **Delete** Azure resources created above if you DON'T need them anymore.

 ## Congratulations!
 You have successfully completed Challenge01!

 ## Help, I'm Stuck!
-Below are some common setup issues that you might run into with possible resolution.
+Below are some common setup issues you might run into with possible resolution.
 If your error/issue is not here and you need assistance, please let your coach know.

-* **{ENVIRONMENTNAME} variable error**: EnvironmentName is used a prefix for naming Azure resources, you have to adhere to Azure naming guidelines.
+* **{ENVIRONMENTNAME} variable error**: EnvironmentName is used as a prefix for naming Azure resources and you must still adhere to Azure naming guidelines.
 The value has to be **globally unique** and **can't be longer than 12 characters**.
-Here's an example of an error you might see due to a long name.
+Here's an example of an error you might see due to a long name:
    <center><img src="../images/challenge01-errors-envname-length.png" width="850"></center>

-* **PowerShell Execution Policy errors**: are another type of error that you might run into.
-In order to allow unsigned scripts and scripts from remote repositories, you might see a couple of different errors documented below.
+* **PowerShell Execution Policy errors**: In order to allow unsigned scripts and scripts from remote repositories, you might see one of the below errors:
    <center><img src="../images/challenge01-powershell-executionpolicy-1.png" width="850"></center>
    <center><img src="../images/challenge01-powershell-executionpolicy-2.png" width="850"></center>